zrcxvs/nexus-cli/CONTRIBUTING.md

 ### Code of Conduct

-The Nexus network project adheres to the [Rust Code of Conduct][rust-coc].
+The Nexus CLI project adheres to the [Rust Code of Conduct][rust-coc].
 This code of conduct describes the _minimum_ behavior expected from all contributors.

 Instances of violations of the Code of Conduct can be reported by contacting the Nexus team.